Rock-Candy-Tea/RSSHUB-PAGE/post/设计/Monotype - Featured Article/We’re all in this together_ The importance of building a brand from the inside out.md

 ---
-title: We’re all in this together_ The importance of building a brand from the inside out.
+title: 'We’re all in this together_ The importance of building a brand from the inside out.'
 categories:
     - 设计
     - Monotype - Featured Article